Site Map: MAIN / A Reader's Journal, Vol. 2 Webpage Printer Ready

 Reminder of New Reviews & New DIGESTWORLD Issues — CLICK

 The Christmas Party of 1958 is the linchpin which holds this incredible story of the O'Leary family together.
 Its telling fills the pages of this book, echoing the haunting images of its eponymous Chapter One, "Christmas Party".
-Take this scene, which could only be reported from a pre-teen eye witness to the event which occurred in the hall closet where Paul was charged by his mother to hang the overcoats of the houseful of guests as they arrived.
-Unseen at first he witnessed this scene unfold.
+Take this scene, which could only be reported from a pre-teen eye witness to the event: it occurred in the hall closet where Paul was charged by his mother to hang the overcoats of the houseful of guests as they arrived.
+Unseen at first, he witnessed this scene unfold.

 [page 1] "Drink it!
 Go on, drink it!
 It's not gonna kill you."

 She pushed the half-full juice glass at him, the type once used for grape jelly.
 I watched as she shoved it aggressively at her brother's face.